girliemac/RPi-KittyCam/README.md

 - Raspistill continuously takes a bunch of photos when I set `t = 0` (and crashes Pi while so many child process is running) so I have set `t = 1`, which causes delay.
 It seems to take only integer.
 Cats are too fast to wait for a second.
 - The camera can't capture recognizable pics after the sun is set.
 My room light is too dark.

-### KittyDar (Cat Facial Recognition)
+### KittyDar (Cat Facial Detection)

 - During mealtime.
-When a cat is eating food (head-down position), the facial detection doesn't recognize the cat at all.
+When a cat is eating food (head-down position), the facial detection doesn't detect the cat at all.
 - When my cat moves, eats from the side of the dish, or put his butt on the camera, it fails to tell me my cat was eating.

 #### The cat photos failed to be recognized